Text by CLOT Magazine

 In the album, you explore the deconstruction of traditional rhythms of the Peruvian coast and shake the ossified use of this instrument in the global music circuit.
-What were the challenges you faced (more on the technical/compositional side) for the album development?
+What challenges did you face (more on the technical/compositional side) for the album development?
 How did you deepen in the beautiful interplay between cajón and electric guitar?

 Laura plays with the so-called “cajón padre”, which she calls the “cajón madre”, which is played on both sides, so I also had to capture the spatiality of the instrument.
-I recorded three mics, two of them on each side, very panned to exaggerate this spatiality and very sensitive to capture the sensation of the hands touching the wood.
+I recorded three mics, two of them on each side, very panned for exaggerating this spatiality and very sensitive to capture the sensation of the hands touching the wood.
 I wanted the listener to feel a certain proximity and intimacy and a third microphone to capture the resonance box.
-From the beginning, I avoided to tried to make it sound closer to a drum kit, that is, to enhance the lows of the sound and to force the hit sound into a kick.
+From the beginning, I avoided trying to make it sound closer to a drum kit, that is, to enhance the sound’s lows and force the hit sound into a kick.
 Wood has its only unique character.